ndmrr/fnix/readme.md

 # fnix

-This is my first ever operating system.
+NOTE: this is my first ever operating system.

 Currently, it has: